Eugene Secunda

-Eugene Secunda, Ph.D. is a Fulbright Scholar and a member of the faculty in the Department of Media, Culture & Communication at New York University, where he has taught for 35 years.
+Eugene Secunda is an American academic who is a member of the faculty in the Department of Media, Culture & Communication at New York University.
 He is also an academic adviser in NYU's Gallatin School of Individualized Study.
 He previously served on the business school faculties of New York University, City University of New York and Adelphi University.
 Secunda was awarded New York University Teaching Excellence Awards in 2003 and 2018.
 He was awarded a Fulbright Scholarship Award to lecture at the University of Ljubljana in Slovenia in 2006.
-The co-author of Selling War to America: From the Spanish American War to the Global War on Terror and Shifting Time and Space: The Story of Videotape, He also has written articles for The Wall Street Journal, Los Angeles Times and New York Magazine, as well as for Advertising Age, Adweek and many other marketing communications publications.
-Among these articles are ones that have specifically addressed the theory and use of wartime propaganda.
-He has additionally authored articles that have been published in ten refereed academic journals.
+The co-author of Selling War to America: From the Spanish American War to the Global War on Terror and Shifting Time and Space: The Story of Videotape, He also has written articles for The Wall Street Journal, Los Angeles Times and New York Magazine, as well as for Advertising Age and Adweek.
 He was communications director for both the Campaign to Save Grand Central Station and the annual New York Cares Coat Drive.